-Unfortunately, many neighborhoods in Los Angeles County, – most of which are low-income and/or, Black and Brown communities, – have historically been under-funded and oppressed, resulting in a combination of inadequate park acreage, poor park infrastructure, and lack of amenities.
+Unfortunately, many neighborhoods in Los Angeles County, – most of which are low-income, Black and Brown communities – have historically been under-funded and overlooked, resulting in a combination of inadequate park acreage, unsafe street infrastructure, and a lack of community amenities.

-National Health Foundation is committed to improving park access in these neighborhoods through a community-driven approach: where residents define how, when, and where changes get made.
+National Health Foundation is committed to the built environment in these neighborhoods through a community-driven approach: where residents define how, when, and where changes get made.
 Learn more about our efforts below:

 BUILD Health L.A.
 Initiative

 Through the Build Health LA Initiative, students from Thomas Jefferson High School and Santee Education Complex in Historic South-Central Los Angeles were tasked with addressing a lack of public space for physical activity in their community.
 To this end, students developed an assessment tool that grades the accessibility, perceptions of safety, and conditions of amenities in their local parks.